North Korea and weapons of mass destruction: 2020

 Bruce Klingner of the U.S.-based Heritage Foundation estimated, in June 2020, that North Korea has likely built "eight or more additional nuclear weapons" since the 2018 summit.

 On October 10, 2020, North Korea unveiled a massive ICBM during a military parade for the 75th anniversary of the Workers' Party of Korea, with CNN reporting that military analysts believe it is one of the world's largest road-mobile ballistic missiles.

 2022

 In the first 4 weeks of 2022, North Korea conducted 7 missile tests.
 Missiles tested included a hypersonic glide vehicle, an intermediate range ballistic missile (IRBM) and various cruise missiles.

 On September 9, 2022, North Korea passed a law to declare itself a nuclear weapons state and rejected any possibility of denuclearisation.

+2023

+On March 24, 2023, North Korea unveiled the Hwasan-31 tactical nuclear bomb with at least 10 warheads shown with an estimated diameter from 40 to 50 centimeters as reported by the South Korean media.
+Hwasong-11A (KN-23) and KN-25 ballistic missiles are capable of carrying it.
+In September 2023, the Supreme People's Assembly unanimously adopted a new amendment to enshrine the North Korea's nuclear program into to the constitution, citing the program and right as a deterrent against United States provocation.
+In December 2023, North Korea launched an ICBM (a Hwasong-18) in a test fire which according to South Korea and Japan would be capable of hitting any target within the United States mainland.

+2024

+In April 2024, North Korea claimed to have tested a new command and control system in a simulated nuclear counterattack.
+On October 30, North Korea launched its first intercontinental ballistic missile since December 2023.
+The South Korean Joint Chiefs of Staff stated that the launch may have been timed to the 2024 United States elections.
+The missile traveled for about 86 minutes before landing off of North Korea's east coast.

 Fissile material production

 Plutonium facilities

-North Korea's plutonium-based nuclear reactors are located at the Yongbyon Nuclear Scientific Research Center, about 90 km north of Pyongyang.
+North Korea's nuclear reactors are located at the Yongbyon Nuclear Scientific Research Center, about 90 km north of Pyongyang.